 AARP Hearing Center

-Glamour took center stage at the 98th Academy Awards, with 50-plus stars in the spotlight.
+Glamour took center stage at the 98th annual Academy Awards, with 50-plus stars taking their place in the white-hot (and steamy California) spotlight.

-AARP’s Nancy Kerr highlights the women who made their mark at the annual event honoring the best in film.
+Here’s a look at the women who made their mark at the annual event honoring the best and the brightest in film.

 Demi Moore, 63